 Government Finance Statistics are part of the broader suite of macroeconomic accounts produced by the ABS.
 They share their basic concepts with the National Accounts and Balance of Payments.
 The conceptual framework is agreed internationally and published by the International Monetary Fund.
 Macroeconomic statistics are compiled to enable macroeconomic analysis and the standards may differ from accounting standards in some regards.

 TRANSACTIONS RELATED TO RESERVE BANK OF AUSTRALIA DIVIDENDS

-During September quarter 2015 the Treasurer determined that a sum of $1.9 billion in Reserve Bank of Australia (RBA) earnings available for distribution from 2014-15 was payable as a dividend to the Commonwealth.
-Historically in macroeconomic statistics, RBA dividends are recorded at the time that the Treasurer makes the determination.
-The National Accounts will record RBA dividends in the September quarter in line with this position.
-The GFS publication for September quarter 2015 will record RBA dividends in the June quarter to align with accounting standards used for Commonwealth Financial Statements.
-The timing of RBA dividends within macroeconomic statistics will be reviewed in early 2016.
+During September quarter 2016, the Treasurer determined that a sum of $3.2 billion in Reserve Bank of Australia (RBA) earnings available for distribution from 2015-16 was payable as a dividend to the Commonwealth.
+RBA dividends are recorded in GFS and the National Accounts in the period that the Treasurer makes the determination.
+This timing is different to the accounting standards used for the Commonwealth Financial Statements where the RBA dividend is recorded in the period that the dividend is earned.